sanil-455/sta-watermark-research/research/CHECKPOINT_SAMPLES_2_3.md

 # STA Watermark Research — Samples 2 & 3 Checkpoint

-## Checkpoint purpose

 This checkpoint preserves the complete targeted meaningful-word substitution attack work performed on baseline Samples 2 and 3.

-The repository should be sufficient to resume the research without rerunning the completed attacks.

----

 # Baseline